Pranathivenati595/car-rental/README.md

 - It is full developed in java
 - [Repo link](https://github.com/Pranathivenati595/car-rental.git) clone this repo
 - connect the database to mysql <br>
+- open the project in netbeans or vscode <br>